MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits_op.md

 ### Question 12: Anyons in nanowires

-In the third video we saw how we implement these anyons in nanowires.
+We have seen how to implement these anyons in nanowires.
 What is a problem if we want to exchange two particles in a nanowire?

 - We cannot target them individually.